MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 Applications may be executed directly from their install location if that memory is XIP, or installed into RAM for non-XIP memories:

 - **XIP - Execute in Place**: Direct execution from memory that supports execution in place, typically internal flash or ROM.
 This method is memory-efficient and fast since no copying step is required.
-- **In-Place Installation (RAM Copy)**: For non-XIP memories, the application is installed into RAM before execution, e.g., an app stored on an SD card might be installed into RAM before execution.
+- **Copy-to-RAM based execution**: For non-XIP memories, the application is installed into RAM before execution, e.g., an app stored on an SD card might be installed into RAM before execution.
 This is necessary for external storage systems where direct execution is not supported.

 Application Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 An Application is built over a Kernel (see :ref:`application_link`).
 The build output file of a Sandboxed Application against a Kernel is called a Feature, hence the ``f`` letter used in the extension name of the related files (``.fso`` and ``.fo`` files).

 - ``.fso``: application file which is a portable file that can be linked on any compatible Kernel (see :ref:`fso_compatibility`).
-A :ref:`Dynamic Linking On Device (.fso) <build_feature_on_device>` is required before installing the application. ``.fso`` is more suited for MPUs targets (required more RAM memory for the linking phase).
+A :ref:`Dynamic Linking On Device (.fso) <build_feature_on_device>` is required before installing the application. ``.fso`` is more suited for MPUs targets as it requires more RAM memory for the linking phase.
 - ``.fo``: application file specific to a Kernel, result of an :ref:`Off Board Build (.fo) <build_feature_off_board>`: it can only be installed on the Kernel it has been linked to.

 By default, ``.fo`` files are used in the Multi-Sandbox evaluation flow as they easier to manipulate.